kra0s22/Training_YOLOv7_on_Custom_Data/README.md

 ![Failure3](https://raw.githubusercontent.com/kra0s22/Training_YOLOv7_on_Custom_Data/master/Images/opt13.jpg)

 ## Second test of real world parameters
-Due to its high restrictions this detections has a high FN rate but a confindent weapon detection, se the few weapons detected are reliable.
-In cosequence, we will aply a more intermedium images with les restrictions at it is seen in the following cell:
+Due to its high restrictions, these detections had a high False Negative rate, although a confindent weapon detection, ending with a low quantity of weapons detected reliablely.
+In consequence, we will apply a more intermedium images detector with less restrictions at it is seen in the following cell:

 ```bash
 # Run evaluation